graalvm/graalvm-website/docs/tools/dashboard/docs/getting-started.md

 GraalVM Dashboard is a web-based dashboard for visualizing arbitrary aspects of dynamic and static compilations in GraalVM, in particular, in [GraalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image).
-The tool has been designed to display the information on methods compilation, reachability, class usability, profiling data and even information about dynamic compilation pressure, compiled code lifetime, compilation count, deoptimization etc..
+The tool has been designed to display the information on methods compilation, reachability, class usability, profiling data, and even information about dynamic compilation pressure, compiled code lifetime, compilation count, deoptimization etc..